 We were told by George and Elizabeth's daughter, Sandy James Naylor, that the hammer's name was "Wham," and was featured in a book her brother had written -- a book measuring 8 feet by 8 feet that was put on display for a time in the Nut Hut...

 With the passing of George and Elizabeth, the pecan farm was run for a time by their children -- but by 2010 the farm was closed and the property began being sold off.
-The giant pecan, although no longer the world's largest, remains.
+The giant pecan moved into Brunswick in 2013.